Gunhot/Gunhot/README.md

 # 👋 Welcome to My GitHub Profile

 ## 🚀 About Me
-I am a passionate AI and Blockchain developer with experience in deep learning, LLM, computer vision, Web3.0 development, and backend engineering.
+I am a passionate AI developer with experience in Federated Learning, ZKML, deep learning, LLM, computer vision and backend engineering.
 I have worked on various projects ranging from AI model quantization, Federated Learning to ZKML-based blockchain applications.
 I am also an enthusiastic tutor and mentor, sharing my knowledge with students and peers.

 ## 📌 Experiences
 ### Korea Institute of Science and Technology (KIST), Intelligent Interaction Center (Jun.
 2024 ~ Dec.
 2024)